stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 To study the structure of this problem, it is useful to find the *Nash equilibrium*, which is a set of strategies for each team whereupon, given everyone else's strategy remains fixed, you can do no better by changing your strategy.
 The strategy in complicated games is usually a *mixed* one, meaning that each team finds that using a probability distribution supported over different selections of boxes that is optimal (rather than simply picking a particular box).

 We can start by studying a simplified game, where we are only allowed to pick one of the boxes (it will turn out that this is sufficient to find the Nash equilibrium).
-Then a *strategy* for a particular team is a set $\left\{p_i\right\}$ of probabilities for picking each box.
+Then a *strategy* for a particular team is a set $\left{p_i\right}$ of probabilities for picking each box.
 The expected return of this strategy, given that every other team's own strategy is fixed, is a weighted sum of the returns from each box:

 $$\left\langle w\right\rangle=\sum_ip_i\frac{c_i}{n_i+100*f_i}.$$